Applying to Music

 The following steps must be completed in order to successfully apply to the School of Music at Butler University.
 Students are encouraged to submit applications and accompanying materials by the Nov.
 1 Early Action Deadline for prime scholarship consideration.

-Step 1: Complete Butler Application or Common Application indicating a Music major.
+Step 1: Complete the Common App indicating a Music major.
 NOTE: Students considering a Music Major OR a Double Major with Music and another area should choose “Music” as their first major on either application in order to receive the proper supplemental application materials and to be considered for music scholarship.
 Both applications will also require the submission of:

 - High School Transcripts